Perspective | Dustin Johnson and Rory McIlroy, headed in different directions, received a Masters lesson

 Both are reasonable assessments.
 Johnson’s second-round 70 left him at 9 under for the tournament, tied for the lead with Justin Thomas, Cameron Smith of Australia and Abraham Ancer of Mexico headed into the weekend — when 48 players will have to finish their second rounds Saturday morning.

-But think about how well Johnson played, and how tight the field is bunched anyway.
+But think about how well Johnson played and how tight the field is bunched anyway.
 Simultaneously, consider how poorly McIlroy finished his first round Friday morning — and how he righted himself with a 66 in a second round that began less than half an hour later.
 Wrapped in both those performances are so many lessons about the Masters.
 Among them: the importance of patience and persistence.
 The idea that a day can turn either way with a single swing or thought or break.
-And, more than anything, that 72 holes over four days is an impossibly long time to determine a champion.
-Fridays — even marathon Fridays like this one — provide few absolutes.
+And, more than anything, that 72 holes over four days are an impossibly long stretch to determine a champion.
+Fridays — even marathon Fridays such as this one — provide few absolutes.

 McIlroy, who needs only the Masters to complete the career Grand Slam, and Johnson, the game’s top-ranked player, provide perfect illustrations of all of that in part because their talents are so similar and their approaches are so different.
 McIlroy’s performance can be deciphered without looking at the leader board.
 Just watch him walk.
 Is he strutting, chest out, nose aloft?
 He’s killing it.
 Are his shoulders slumped and his eyes downcast?
 He’s struggling.

 Johnson is the opposite.
 His strides are long and languid, ever the same.
 His face betrays nothing.
 His answers reveal little.
 Example: He had to wake up just after 4 a.m. to start this long Friday.
 Is that a problem?
-He tilted his head, and thought.
+He tilted his head and thought.

 “I just get up when I have to get up,” he said.

 It is the kind of outward approach that can belie what’s at stake.
 McIlroy accurately described Johnson’s approach thus: “See ball, hit ball.
 See putt, hole putt.
 Go to the next.”
-He said that not in derision, but in admiration.
+He said that not in derision but in admiration.

 “I think he’s got one of the best attitudes towards the game of golf in the history of the game,” McIlroy said.
 “I don’t know if I can compare him to anyone else, but the way he approaches the game is awesome.”

-After those three birdies got him to 10 under — and Jordan Spieth’s 36-hole record of 14-under 130 seemed within reach, particularly with three par 5s still to play — Johnson put on the brakes.
+After those three birdies got him to 10 under — and Jordan Spieth’s 36-hole record of 14-under 130 seemed within reach, particularly with three par-5s still to play — Johnson put on the brakes.
 Or had the brakes put on him.
 He crushed his drive at the par-4 14th.
 He had a wedge into the green.
 And from the middle of the fairway, he had the tiniest bit of mud on the ball.
 To that point, all of Johnson’s shots had behaved.
 This one was disobedient.

 “It turned right-to-left instead of cut,” Johnson said.
 So instead of nestling near the flag, it stayed far left, “a spot where I knew I couldn’t hit it.”
 He three-putted for his first bogey, then hit a 3-iron off the bank in front of the 15th green and back into the water.
 Three straight birdies, then back-to-back bogeys, then 11 straight pars.
 From runaway leader, to bunched at the top.